 Well according to fashion experts it has much to do with one upmanship.
 No matter how ludicrous it appears to the uninitiated, the cool costume exudes elitism.
 Take for example kids who wear very expensive trainers designed to protect the foot during periods of intense activity.
 Many will sport these with the laces deliberately left undone.
 Yes, it annoys the hell out of parents and teachers but also clearly sends a message shard by youth.
 "It will never happen to me.!"
 We all did it, or if not outwardly then we consciously suppressed the desire to do it.
 But through length of days comes understanding.

-I well recall when my own children, who followed the fashion dictates of the eighties and Bros.
+I well recall when my own children followed the fashion dictates of the eighties and Bros.
 The blonde duo from London who spent a fortune on their credit cards before disappearing into rock star oblivion.
 The boys sported Beck's beer tops in their trainer laces.
-Needless to say I have to change my favourite tipple to accommodate the need for suitable beer tops to adorn my children (and their friends) shoes.
+Needless to say I have to change my favourite tipple to accommodate the need for suitable beer tops to adorn my childrens' (and their friends) shoes.